Licences you need for your business

 If you are setting up your own business, then you will also need to apply for a vehicle licence for your vehicle.
 You can only do this when you have been issued with your Hinckley & Bosworth driver’s licence.

 - How to apply for a hackney carriage driver’s licence

 - How to apply for a hackney carriage vehicle licence

 Pre-booked work only (private hire)

 If you intend to be a driver who will only take pre-booked work, then you will need a private hire driver’s licence (to drive the vehicle).

 When you have obtained your licence as a private hire driver, you can apply for a private hire vehicle licence for your car and a private hire operator’s licence (PHOL) to take a lawful booking.

 If you are setting up your own private hire business, or if you want to work for an app-based company like UBER, you must hold your own private hire operator’s licence, which will enable you to take bookings.
-As an operator, you will be able to have other licensed drivers working for you.

 - How to apply for a private hire driver’s licence